photonDev13/photonDev13.github.io/README.md

+# About
+Hello!
+I am a new, independent iOS developer.
+It has been a goal of mine since graduating from college to create and release an iOS game.
+I will update this page reflecting the status of my applications.

 # Applications
   - Photon
+    - Status: In Development
-    - Release Date:
+    - Estimated Release Date: July 2017
-    - Available on iOS, Check it out!
+    - Available on iOS

 # Support
   - Please direct support issues to: photonDev13@gmail.com